yingweiwo

 Biological Half-Life

-The reported half-life of carbidopa is of approximately 107 minutes.
+The half-life of carbidopa has been reported to be approximately 107 minutes.

 Toxicity/Toxicokinetics